 - activities undertaken by schools where travel by a significant number of students is the principal element of the proposal

-- employment of research assistants, administrative staff, etc., or the payment of administrative charges levied by the applicant's organisation
+- employment of research assistants, administrative staff, etc., or the payment of everyday administrative charges levied by the applicant's organisation

 - funding of completed projects, or recurrent funding of projects.